On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite

-The supermobility and the related MIR effect indicate that there is a strong mechanical instability in the 10\,M modulated lattice; the existence of such instability is typically manifested by strong elastic anisotropy resulting from vanishing elastic stiffness against shearing along specific crystallographic planes \cite{Nakanishi}.
+In five-layer modulated (10\,M) martensites of Ni-Mn-Ga-based ferromagnetic shape memory alloys, the stress needed to set twin boundaries into motion falls below 1 MPa \cite{Straka2011,Sozinov2011}, which is a phenomenon often termed twin supermobility \cite{SeinerReview,Heczko2022}.
+The supermobility makes these alloys prominent candidates for micromechanical applications that require achieving large reversible strains under small mechanical loadings, or in weak magnetic fields \cite{Heczko2022}.
+The latter functionality follows from the quite strong magnetocrystalline anisotropy of Ni-Mn-Ga, which, together with the low twinning stress, gives rise to the magnetically-induced reorientation effect (MIR, \cite{MIR}), which is also observed only in very few magnetic shape memory alloys \cite{MIR_other1,MIR_other2}. {{The low twinning stress, as well as other unusual magneto-mechanical properties of Ni-Mn-Ga, are symptomatic of the five-layer modulations: they are significantly suppressed in seven-layer modulated (14\,M) martensite, and completely disappear in non-modulated (NM) martensite. }} These effects indicate that there is a strong mechanical instability in the 10\,M modulated lattice; the existence of such instability is typically manifested by strong elastic anisotropy resulting from vanishing elastic stiffness against shearing along specific crystallographic planes \cite{Nakanishi}.
 Such a behavior was confirmed already by the first attempts to determine anisotropic elastic coefficients of Ni-Mn-Ga martensite using ultrasonic methods \cite{Dai}, where specific shear moduli as soft as $c^*\approx 2.5$\,GPa were documented.
 Later, direct, X-ray diffraction-based stress-strain measurements by Cejpek et al.\cite{Cejpek} have confirmed a low Young's modulus (below 1 GPa) at very small strains, but neither of these approaches enabled linking the elastic instability to specific straining modes of the lattice.